Peer-to-Peer (P2P) MENTORING

-The mission of P2P MENTORING is to foster encouragement and support for full time first-year students of color, including Black/African Americans, Chicanx/Hispanic/Latinx, Asian/Asian Americans, Native Americans, Hawaiian/Pacific Islanders, and Multi-Ethnic, or those who may identify as underrepresented, marginalized, and/or underresourced, empowering them through peer-to-peer mentoring and engagement with juniors and seniors in their first year, enabling them to persist in their college experience through to graduation from Rider University.
+The mission of P2P MENTORING is to foster encouragement and support for full time first-year students of color, including Black/African Americans, Chicanx/Hispanic/Latinx, Asian/Asian Americans, Native Americans, Hawaiian/Pacific Islanders, and Multi-Ethnic, or those who may identify as underrepresented, marginalized, and/or underresourced.
+Through P2P MENTORING, students will be empowered through peer-to-peer mentoring and engagement with juniors and seniors in their first year, enabling them to persist in their college experience through to graduation from Rider University.

 Benefits for the Mentor